f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/awssite.rst

 ========

 Previously for the "on-premise" site you needed to manually provision and configure a node for use with VoltConsole.
-Deploying a site in AWS, Azure, and Google Cloud Platform uses a process that automates the steps of deploying the site.
-This enables VoltConsole to perform the deployment on behalf of the end-user (you can also use Terraform to deploy a site, but that will be covered in a separate lab).
+As you discovered in the "Pre-Work" section, deploying a site in AWS, Azure, and Google Cloud Platform can be done in an automated fashion in VoltConsole (you can also use Terraform to deploy a site, but that will be covered in a separate lab).

 Exercise 1: Verify your AWS Site